What happens to your body after 3 years on the cortisol pump?

 This is where I was most of the time before the cortisol pump.

 Though most people have a slight increase in their steroid dosage when they initially start the pump, I was able to reduce my dosage from 188mg to 84mg right away.
 (Side note– that dosage has continued to decrease as I have gotten healthier.
-I’m at 37 daily mgs at the time I’m writing this.)
+I’m at 30.2 daily milligrams as of fall 2019.)
 My body was responding well to subcutaneous hydrocortisone.

 I saw immediately improvement, but didn’t see dramatic results right away.
 The first day, I was able to get out of bed, do simple things around my house– cook dinner, spend time with my children, clean up the dishes.
 I felt different though– no more roller coaster of peaks and crashes as each pill kicked in and rapidly wore off.